MayankBansal12/Exam-GPT/README.md

 ![](https://res.cloudinary.com/dwuyp1nss/image/upload/v1696229657/Website%20Demo/Not_Recorded_p5boka.png)
 ![](https://res.cloudinary.com/dwuyp1nss/image/upload/v1696229650/Website%20Demo/Test_vgszre.png)

-## Things to Note

-- The project uses OpenAI API which is a paid API.
-However, you will get a few free credits when you sign up for the first time.
-- The backend is hosted on render which may take a couple of minutes to load.
-When you visit the site for the first time there may be issues while receiving initial responses.
-- Don't use Bluetooth headphones or wired earphones to record the answer.
-Use the original mic and speak clearly while staying close to the mic.

 ## Contributing

 Contributions to ExamGPT are welcome!
 If you'd like to contribute, please follow the best open-source and contributing practices.
+Start by raising an issue related to any bugs or changes you would like to see!

 <!-- ## License
 This project is licensed under the [MIT License](LICENSE). -->

 ## Contact

-If you have any questions or need support, feel free to contact us at mayankbansal125@gmail.com
+If you have any questions or need support, feel free to contact at mayankbansal125@gmail.com

 ---